particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Thread and interrupt safety 2025-03-03

+New page with tips for [thread and interrupt safety](/firmware/best-practices/thread-interrupt-safety/).

 ### 2G/3G sunset update 2025-03-03

 Countries with upcoming 2G/3G sunsets have been updated.
 There is a new [2G/3G sunset page](/reference/discontinued/cellular/2g-3g-sunset/) with a timeline for all countries.